Prashantprojects/Maths/README.md

-# Maths
-Maths for Machine Learning
+# Maths for Machine Learning

 In this repository Maths for machine learning will be explained via the use of Python